apache/guacamole-client/guacamole-docker/README.md

 1. `MYSQL_DATABASE` - The name of the database to use for Guacamole authentication.
 2. `MYSQL_USER` - The user that Guacamole will use to connect to MySQL.
 3. `MYSQL_PASSWORD` - The password that Guacamole will provide when connecting to MySQL as `MYSQL_USER`.
+4. `MYSQL_DATABASE_FILE` - The path of the docker secret containing the name of database to use for Guacamole authentication.
+5. `MYSQL_USER` - The path of the docker secret containing the name of the user that Guacamole will use to connect to MySQL.
+6. `MYSQL_PASSWORD` - The path of the docker secret containing the password that Guacamole will provide when connecting to MySQL as `MYSQL_USER`.

 ### Initializing the MySQL database